Oxide: The Essence of Rust: Abstract

 \section{Abstract}

-Rust is a major advancement in industrial programming languages due in large part to its success in bridging the gap between \emph{low-level} systems programming and \emph{high-level} application programming.
-This success has ultimately empowered programmers to more easily build reliable and efficient software, and at its heart lies a novel approach to \emph{ownership} that balances type system expressivity with usability.
+Rust claims to advance industrial programming by bridging the gap between \emph{low-level} systems programming and \emph{high-level} application programming, enabling programmers to build more reliable and efficient software.
+At the heart of this achievement is the \emph{borrow checker} --- a novel approach to \emph{ownership} that aims to balance type system expressivity with usability.
+And yet, to date there is no type system that fully captures Rust's notion of ownership and borrowing, and hence no proper foundation for research on Rust.

-In this work, we set out to capture the essence of this model of ownership by developing a type systems account of Rust's borrow checker.
-To that end, we present \lang, a formalized programming language close to \emph{source-level} Rust (but with fully-annotated types).
-This presentation takes a new view of \emph{lifetimes} as \emph{approximate provenances} of references, and our type system is able to automatically compute this information through a flow-sensitive substructural typing judgment for which we prove syntactic type safety using progress and preservation.
-The result is a simpler formulation of borrow checking --- including recent features such as \emph{non-lexical lifetimes} --- that we hope researchers will be able to use as the basis for work on Rust.
+We capture the essence of this model of ownership by developing a type systems account of Rust's borrow checker.
+We present \lang, a formalized programming language close to \emph{source-level} Rust (but with fully-annotated types). \lang takes a new view of \emph{lifetimes} as sets of locations called \emph{regions} which approximate the origins of references.
+Our type system is able to automatically compute this information through a control-flow-based substructural typing judgment.
+In doing so, we develop a novel type system for \emph{region-based alias management}.
+Significantly, \lang is the first type system for core Rust that provides a tested semantics and leverages conventional tools for the formalization and metatheory: it is not built on top of a separation logic and is proved sound using progress and preservation.
+As such, it offers a self-contained model of borrow checking --- including features such as \emph{non-lexical lifetimes} --- that provides a basis for future research on Rust.

 \ccsdesc[500]{Theory of computation~Semantics and reasoning} \ccsdesc[500]{Software and its engineering~Formal language definitions}